How to Get a Bigger Tax Refund This Year

 When you file with TaxSlayer, you don’t have to necessarily know about all of the tax breaks available to you.
 As long as you accurately report your information, we will find the credits and deductions you qualify for to guarantee your maximum refund.

-4. Remember to report income from your other job(s)
+4. Remember to report income from other job(s) and claim any business expenses

 If you earn more than $600 for doing work – even if it’s just a side gig, you’ll need to report that self-employed income.
 Yes, this could mean you’ll need to pay self-employment taxes during the year.
 The good news is that you’re able to offset this income by claiming business expenses.
 This includes a variety of deductions for new businesses.
 Consider reporting the following expenses related to your work: